Dog Bites Can Be Prevented: May 17-23 is National Dog Bite Prevention Week

 Tips for Dog Owners

 - Dogs who spend a lot of time alone or chained up can become dangerous.
-Dogs who are well-socialized and supervised are much less likely to bite.
-To help prevent dog bites, make your dog part of your family.
+Dogs who are well-socialized, well-trained, and supervised are more likely to interact safely with adults and children.
+To help prevent dog bites, interact with dogs respectfully, and provide them with appropriate training and socialization opportunities.

-- Dogs with a history of aggression are not appropriate for households with children.
+- Dogs with a history of aggression are generally not appropriate for households with children.

 - Use caution when bringing a dog or puppy into the home of an infant or toddler.
 Never, ever leave infants or young children alone with any dog.
 Read our tips about introducing a pet to a baby.